-If you have provided voting instructions to your intermediary and change your mind about how you want to vote, or you decide to attend the meeting and vote in person, contact your intermediary to find out what to do.
+If you have provided voting instructions to your intermediary and change your mind about how you want to vote, or you decide to virtually attend the meeting and vote.
+Contact your intermediary to find out what to do.

 About your voting materials